 What can you use suet for?

-Suet can be used to make savoury recipes such as dumplings, steak (or lamb, or cauliflower) and kidney pudding, beef suet pudding; and also sweet suet puddings, such as spotted dick (made with raisins, hence the ‘spotted’), treacle pudding, pond pudding (cooked with a whole lemon at its heart – follow this link for Mary Berry’s recipe) and jam roly-poly (also rather gorily known as dead man’s arm) and also rather goreily adopted as a child-murder technique in the famous Beatrix Potter story, The tale of Samuel Whiskers or the roly-poly pudding.
+You can also use it to make sweet suet puddings, such as spotted dick (made with raisins, hence the ‘spotted’), treacle pudding, pond pudding (cooked with a whole lemon at its heart – follow this link for Mary Berry’s recipe) and jam roly-poly (also rather gorily known as dead man’s arm) and also rather goreily adopted as a child-murder technique in the famous Beatrix Potter story, The tale of Samuel Whiskers or the roly-poly pudding.

 The best recipe for roly poly pudding (hope you’re not on a diet) is Nigella Lawson’s.